jincreator/kakaotalk/README.md

 You need to know the sKey and duuid of your current account before you test the commands.

-These information should be filled in config.py file.

 Example : http://goo.gl/9k6uC8